samin91/Creating-Two-Different-Search-Engines/README.md

 # ADM-HM3 - Find the perfect place to stay in Texas!
-This repository contains the results of homework no.3 of the course "Algorithmic Methods for Data Mining".
-The group who worked at this project is composed by:
+This repository contains the results of homework no.3 related to the course "Algorithmic Methods for Data Mining".

+Group members:

  - Mahsa Hadikhanloo
  - Samin Hamidi